abiczo/emulaterest/README.md

 Notes
 -----

-* Emulaterest doesn't respect DOCTYPE declarations yet.
-If you use XHTML, incorrect `<input>` tags will be injected.
+* For `text/html` documents the default behavior is to inject HTML style `<input>` elements.
+You can tell EmulateRest to inject XHTML style `<input/>` elements either by using the `force_xhtml` option or by serving your documents as `application/xhtml+xml`.
-* If you are using a gzipping middleware or any other middleware that modifies the content-encoding, make sure that emulaterest is wrapped in that middleware and not the other way round.
+* If you are using a gzipping middleware or any other middleware that modifies the content-encoding, make sure that EmulateRest is wrapped in that middleware and not the other way round.

 Example